 - Olympic Studies Centre

-For this fifth edition, 24 individual and collective applications were submitted from 19 countries.
+For this sixth edition of the programme, 37 individual and collective applications were submitted by 82 researchers from 21 countries.

 Background of the programme